cmagnuson0489/cmagnuson0489/README.md

 -  [![Linkedin Badge](https://img.shields.io/badge/-LinkedIn-0e76a8?style=flat-square&logo=Linkedin&logoColor=white)](https://linkedin.com/in/christopher-magnuson)
 -  [![Twitter Badge](https://img.shields.io/badge/-Twitter-00acee?style=flat-square&logo=Twitter&logoColor=white)](https://twitter.com/)
 -  [![Instagram Badge](https://img.shields.io/badge/-Instagram-e4405f?style=flat-square&logo=Instagram&logoColor=white)](https://instagram.com//)
 -   Hello, I am Chris.
 I love to code and work on new projects in my free time.
--  I am interested in Software Engineering roles in Southern California as well as the West Coast and Texas as well as Remote positions as well.
--  I am interested in working on new and exciting projects and learning new things.
--  My core programming languages are C++ and C# and I have been programming in these languages for close to three years.
+I am interested in Software Engineering roles in Southern California as well as the    West Coast and Texas as well as Remote positions as well.
+I am interested in working on new and exciting projects and learning new things.
+My core programming      languages are C++ and C# and I have been programming in these languages for close to three years.
--  In my last job as a software developer at my school, I spent most of my time programming in C++ and C# for game development projects.
 -  I am currently learning Python, AWS, JavaScript and working on projects involving MicroServices
 -  I am looking to collaborate on open source projects, startup opportunities, or passion projects.
 -  I am currently practicing my Data Structures and Algorithm's on Leetcode